Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

   - 0 <= `hours` <= 24
   - 24 < `hours`

-Then, if we consider the regex format string, we can identify the following conditions:
+Then, if we consider the regular expression, we can identify the following conditions:
   - 0 < `seconds.len` < 3
   - 0 < `minutes.len` < 3
   - 0 < `hours.len`

-As we are actually dealing with a regex `String`, the cases where the seconds, minutes or hours are lower than 0, are the ones where the number of digits (length) used to represent them is 0.
-Therefore, `seconds` < 0 and `seconds.len` == 0 are considered the same case.
+As we are actually dealing with a regex `String`, the cases where the seconds, minutes or hours are lower than 0, are the ones where the number of digits (length) used to represent them is 0 e.g. `seconds` < 0 and `seconds.len` == 0 are considered the same case.

 With that in mind, when we combine these conditions for the seconds, minutes and hours, we arrive to the following cases: